 Today, the new range of digital workspace solution stakeholders expect EUC projects and their digital tools to be way more impactful, by enabling new ways of work that empower employees while keeping digital workspaces secure.
 Traditional KPIs coexist with emerging ones (such as end-user experience, collaboration and trusted secure access), which measure the impact of the EUC projects on the business, employees productivity and employee satisfaction.
 The importance of employee adoption KPIs has now increased to the point that the inability of documenting them may compromise the overall value derived from the project, even if other KPIs are on target.

-We’ve engaged many customers to discuss their digital workspace journey, and the key success criteria highlighted by all of them is the ability to measure the impact of employee adoption on business outcomes.
+We’ve engaged many customers to discuss their digital workspace journey, and the key success criteria highlighted by all of them is the ability to measure the impact of user adoption on business outcomes.
 This is not a singular metric, but a collection of measures from varied areas.

 We have explored these key KPIs in our new whitepaper, which will help you measure, communicate and realize value of your EUC projects.
 These KPIs include:

-- Employee Experience – Measures how Workspace ONE and its components have impacted the employees’ perception of the workplace, the workspace inclusiveness and whether employees feel more empowered to achieve their goals and grow their competencies
+- Employee Experience – Measures how Workspace ONE and its components have impacted the employees’ perception of the workplace, the workspace inclusiveness and whether employees feel more empowered to achieve their goals and grow their competencies.

 Employee Adoption Shortens the Time to Value Realization